-By BILL MONROE of The Oregonian staff
+By BILL MONROE

-SALEM - The campaign to purchase the lower 12 miles of river bank along the Deschutes River officially was opened to the public Friday by Gov. Vic Atiyeh.

-"We use barbed hooks; we do not put any back," Atiyeh said of money-raising efforts to put together a \$1.6 million purse for the purchase.
+SALEM - The campaign to purchase the lower 12 miles of river bank along the Deschutes River officially was opened to the public Friday by Gov. Vic Atiyeh. """ We use barbed hooks; we do not put any back," Atiyeh said of money-raising efforts to put together a \$1.6 million "purse for the purchase.